bwplotka/w3-graph/README.md

   * Improve distribution of the children using more various angles based on the adjacent nodes. (check  `3 _Rendering phase._ -> i -> b -> b-> e` algorithm step)
   * Improve rendering algorithm with conflicts detection.
 If we firstly prepare the `levels` we will be aware of their size.
 As a result we can implement the [Knapsack algorithm](https://en.wikipedia.org/wiki/Knapsack_problem) which will distribute the `level` properly without conflicts and intersections.
 This will take a lot of work though. ((:

 2. Walrus could have panel for node information retrieval & editing.
-Work steps:
+Work items:
   1. Extend node info in `app/data/data-structures.js`
   2. Create UI panel for parameters presentation and editing
   3. Exporting to `csv` module